 is a poet and doctor.
 She has published poems in nY, Het Liegend Konijn, Poëziekrant, Cimedart and Revisor and online in Samplekanon, De Gids and Ooteoote.
 She came second in the 2018 NK Poetry Slam and won the jury prize.
 Karimi presented her work at Perdu's 2018 Vers van het Mes showcase and won that year's finale of the Festina Lente Poetry Battle.
-She's now working on her poetry debut, which will be published by De Bezige Bij.
+Her poetry debut Godface was published in 2019 by De Bezige Bij.
 She says this about her work (in De Optimist): "For me, poetry is a means of action or resistance.
 Unreasonable, physical and instinctive.
 I want to communicate my sense of disruption and alienation to the reader or listener.
-I want to explore the limits of language and genre conventions, and, if I succeed, break through them."(WN 2019)
+I want to explore the limits of language and genre conventions, and, if I succeed, break through them."(WN 2020)

 Archive available for: Asha Karami